ctf0/vscode-auto-change-counterpart/README.md

 ## Notes

-- bi direction characters ex.`",',~,etc..'` search on the same line only
+- bi direction characters ex.`", ', ~, etc..'` search on the same line only
 - changes are applied for single selection only to avoid unexpected behavior